neondatabase/website/content/docs/introduction/usage-metrics.md

 **Why no reduction?**

 In Postgres, [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) doesn't reduce your storage size.
-Intead, it marks the deleted space in the table for reuse, meaning future data can fill that space without increasing data size.
+Instead, it marks the deleted space in the table for reuse, meaning future data can fill that space without increasing data size.
 While, `VACUUM` by itself won't make the data size smaller, it is good practice to run it periodically, and it does not impact availability of your data.

 ```sql
 VACUUM your_table_name;